 If these circumstances apply to you then you should ask your landlord whether you have the Right to Buy.

-Under this scheme there are much higher maximum discounts; According to the Gov.uk website, you get a 50% discount if you’ve been a public sector tenant for between three and five years.
+Under this scheme there are much higher maximum discounts.
+According to Gov.uk, you get a 50% discount if you’ve been a public sector tenant for between three and five years.
 After five years, the discount goes up by 2% for every extra year you’ve been a public sector tenant, up to a maximum of 70% – or £78,600 across England and £104,900 in London boroughs (whichever is lower).

-For further information about housing associations you can ask your local council, explore the yellow pages or visit the Directory of National Housing Federation member houses which has a list of housing associations within each local authority.
+For further information about housing associations you can ask your local council, or visit the Directory of National Housing Federation Directory of Members, which has a list of housing associations within each local authority.